Joey Gallo Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have the 24th-ranked team ERA across all league pitching staffs (4.60).
+- The Diamondbacks' 4.67 team ERA ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to give up 137 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Diamondbacks pitchers combine to rank 23rd in baseball in home runs given up (141 total, 1.3 per game).

-- In his last appearance on Tuesday, the right-hander threw 6 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.
+- The righty last pitched on Wednesday against the San Francisco Giants, when he tossed six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.